ot4i/ace-demo-pipeline/demo-infrastructure/README-jenkins.md

 ![Pipelines overview](/demo-infrastructure/images/jenkins-pipelines-overview.jpg)

+The integration servers can act as callable flow providers for hybrid integration, where cloud-based flows call down to access the database.
+This requires a switchclient.json to be available in the integration node so that the servers can connect to the cloud switch, at which point the TeaCallableApplicationV2 getIndex and postIndex endpoints will automatically be made available to the cloud.

 ## Running Jenkins

 Jenkins can be run from a command line (using Java11 or greater) as follows once downloaded: